SMosegaard/cds-vis/assignments/assignment-4/README.md

 This repository is designed to utilize a pretrained Convolutional Neural Network (CNN) for extracting meaningful information from image data.
 With the increase in image content in print media and advancements in technology, exploring this trend through automated face detection in newspapers becomes interesting.

 In recent years, face detection has emerged as a crucial technology for a wide range of applications.
 With the advancements in machine learning and computer vision, face detection algorithms have gained great accuracy and efficiency.
-The project employ the pretrained Multi-Task Cascaded Convolutional Network (MTCNN), which is a deep learning algorithm used for face detection.
+The project employ the pretrained Multi-Task Cascaded CNN (MTCNN), which is a deep learning algorithm used for face detection.
 The model uses a cascading series of neural networks to detect, localise, and align facial features from images.
 More detailed information about the MTCNN model can be found [here](https://medium.com/@danushidk507/facenet-pytorch-pretrained-pytorch-face-detection-mtcnn-and-facial-recognition-b20af8771144).

 This project will specifically investigate the prevelance of images of human faces in historic newspapers over the last 200 years, by doing the following:
 - Load the MTCNN model and initialize a dataframe with columns to store the results.